ianJStutor/css-animation-scrubber/README.md

 #### Dynamic CSS injection

-It's possible not only to access a style element ()<code>document.head.querySelector("style")</code>) but also to alter its contents as needed using JavaScript.
+It's possible not only to access a style element with <code>document.head.querySelector("style")</code> but also to alter its contents as needed using JavaScript.
 The CSS rendering engine is reengaged when doing this, meaning that the new CSS rules are automatically calculated.

 #### Negative <code>animationDelay</code>